a board-certified board-certified anesthesiologist will be on hand to take care of you.

 You will be given specific instructions leading up to your procedure.
 Some helpful tips for the day of surgery include: avoiding clothing that must be pulled over the head (zippered or buttoned shirts are recommended), leaving jewelry and valuables at home, and keeping the face and hair free of makeup and hair sprays or gels, respectively.

 Once you have arrived at the facility, Dr. Chow will mark your face for the procedure and use hair bands (when appropriate) to preserve the hair and keep it away from the facelift field.
-He does not need to shave any hair in order to provide excellent results.
+He does not need to shave any hair to provide excellent results.

 The incision lines for a facelift may vary, depending on your unique aesthetic concerns.
 You will have every opportunity to discuss where these will be made.
 In general, these are well hidden and once healed, very difficult to see.
-In addition, you will have tightening not only of the skin, but also of the underlying tissues, allowing you to have longer lasting, more complete results.
+In addition, you will have tightening not only of the skin but also of the underlying tissues, allowing you to have longer-lasting, more complete results.

 View before-and-after pictures of real patients of Dr. Chow

 Most patients have only mild to moderate discomfort after the procedure.
 Many require only over-the-counter Tylenol.
 Swelling is generally very modest and is reduced by a dressing placed on the day of surgery that is then removed the following day.
 You will be seen the day after surgery, and sutures are removed as early as five days after surgery.